usdot-jpo-ode/wzdx/feed-content/data-tables/road_events.md

 This table is related to the [types_of_work](/feed-content/data-tables/types_of_work.md) table; For each record in the road_events table there may exist zero or more records in the types_of_work table.
 The road_event_id field acts as the foreign key in the types_of_work table.

 This table is related to the [lanes](/feed-content/data-tables/lanes.md) table; For each record in the road_events table there may exist one or more records in the lanes table.
 The road_event_id field acts as the foreign key in the lanes table.

+## Data Table Structure
+Each data table defines a list of data fields which are described by the following characterstics:

+- **Field Name** - name of the field or column
+- **Data Type** - identifies of the kind of data being stored and an indicates if the field’s content is restricted to an enumeration
+- **Description** - description of the data content
+- **Conformance** - description of the requirement for including data in the data feed file.
+There are three categories of conformance:
+    - *Required* - must be included
+    - *Optional* - may be included
+    - *Conditional* - associated with two or more data concepts; requires that at least one of the concepts be included in the data feed file
+- **Notes** - comments, guidance, or notes for future consideration

 ## Road Events Table Structure